warpwire/sakai-login/README.md

      63.251.106.126

+## Options ##

-### There are two options for implementation.
+There are two options for implementation.
 We have clients utilizing each of these options.

-1. Let us take care of it.
+1. __Let us take care of it__.
 Provide the above information and we will host the script and login page allowing Sakai authentication outside of Sakai

      If you choose this option, Warpwire will handle the implementation

      If you choose this option, some user login data will pass through Warpwire servers

-2. Download the script from GitHub and host it yourself.
+2. __Download the script from GitHub and host it yourself__.

      If you choose this option, contact Warpwire to receive a key and secret